Security Release Criteria

 To resolve this problem, I would advise completely separating vulnerability management from security release criteria policies.
 The former should apply only to released code while the latter should only apply to code under development.

 Furthermore, a truly risk-based policy of the type I have suggested previously will eliminate this problem.
 A policy that only specifies the total acceptable level of risk - rather than that of individual vulnerabilities - makes the above-described confusion a non-issue.
-An engineering team working under such a regime would even have the latitude to introduce new, vulnerable code in the odd situation where it would be necessary to do so to fix another, bigger issue and thus reduce the total risk picture.
+An engineering team working under such a regime would even have the latitude to introduce new, vulnerable code in the odd situation where it would be necessary to do so to fix another, bigger issue and thus reduce the total risk surface.

 Security regressions - meaning any code change to existing functionality, the introduction of which creates a new vulnerability somewhere in the product that does not already exist in production.
 You should generally have a “zero tolerance” policy for this, due to the fact that your customers’ security posture is almost always going to deteriorate if you release with such a flaw, with no compensating benefit.
 With that said, it may make sense in some situations to release such code if doing so is necessary to quickly fix a much more severe vulnerability.
 A single business leader is best equipped to decide.